willfindlay/COMP5900X-TrustedComputing/discussion_lead/week7/slides/speaking-notes.md

   which is the first online CFI implementation backed by Intel Processor Trace hardware support

-- Griffin's performance is shown to be comparable to the fastest software-only CFI solutions, but with better security
+- Thanks to its implementation, the authors argue that Griffin's performance is comparable to software CFI mechanisms but with better security and flexibility

 - Griffin offers multiple policy granularities for flexibility, providing defenders with the ability to choose between performance and security at runtime